 After a deposition, many individuals involved in a personal injury lawsuit may wonder how long it will take to reach a settlement.
 The timing can vary widely, from a few days to several months, depending largely on the complexities of the case and the willingness of both parties to agree on a settlement.
 In New York, this process involves negotiation between the defendant’s insurance company and the plaintiff’s attorney, where mediation may occur if both sides find it difficult to agree.
+Most personal injury cases settle before or after depositions to avoid the risks and costs of going to trial.
+(New York personal injury cases commonly settle post-discovery when liability becomes clearer.)

 Understanding the Purpose and Process of a Deposition